 Are You A Landowner?

 We hope to share an appreciation for the special role that private landowners play in Vermonters’ recreational pursuits.
-Over 70% of VMBA chapters’ sanctioned trails are on private land.
-In may cases private land connects larger networks creating remarkable riding experiences.
+Over 75% of VMBA Chapters’ sanctioned trails are on private land.
+In many cases private land connects larger networks creating remarkable riding experiences.

-Through its advocacy, VMBA represents the interests of landowners by encouraging thoughtful relationships with chapters and providing clarity around Act 250 and landowner liability in Vermont.
-Further, VMBA is the only statewide outdoor recreation nonprofit in the country that has created opportunities for our chapters to utilize federal funding for projects on private land without seeking an easement.
-The association also provides insurance covering landowners that host mountain biking trails on their land.
+Through its advocacy, VMBA represents the interests of landowners by encouraging thoughtful relationships with Chapters and providing clarity around Act 250 and landowner liability in Vermont.
+Further, VMBA is the only statewide outdoor recreation nonprofit in the country that has created opportunities for our Chapters to utilize federal funding for projects on private land without seeking an easement.
+The Association also provides insurance covering landowners that host mountain biking trails on their land.
 These resources are listed here.
-Please feel free to call the association with any questions.
+Please feel free to contact us with any questions.

 - Landowner Access Agreement

 - Questions for Those Wishing to Build on Your Land